 It’s always a good day when we get to share the latest from one of our favourite South African wedding designers, Elbeth Gillis!
 Having dressed South African brides to perfection for years, Elbeth is now making waves overseas as well, and we couldn’t be happier to see foreign editors and brides-to-be discovering her collections.
 This year, there are two capsule collections, and today we’re highlighting the first.
 Called ‘Luxury’, it’s a line-up of eight sophisticated gowns, with an emphasis on backs and shoulders and the exquisite details that are Elbeth’s trademark.
 There are a variety of necklines and silhouettes, all made up from the most gorgeous fabrics: stretch satins, silk chiffons, lace overlays and tattoos.
 The only question?
 How to pick a favourite.

-Get ready for some serious dress love, my darlings!
+**Updated for 2020** Get ready for some serious dress love, my darlings!
 A while back, I rounded up some of the absolute DREAMIEST pastel gowns on SBB, and I haven’t stopped dreaming about them since.
-So when the theme for May was settled on as ‘Something Blue’, I couldn’t wait to go out and source some spectacular blue (and blue-grey) gowns from our favourite online inspirational marketplace, Etsy.
+So when the theme for May was settled on as ‘Something Blue’, I couldn’t wait to go out and source some spectacular blue (and blue-grey) wedding gowns from our favourite online inspirational marketplace, Etsy.
 And my word, but did I ever find some beauties.
-Every single one of them has something that makes it extra special beyond just the colour (which let’s be honest, is pretty awesome on its own) – a lace detail here, a sparkle there, and a whole lot of cloud-soft tulle.
+Every single one of these blue wedding dresses has something that makes it extra special beyond just the colour (which let’s be honest, is pretty awesome on its own, from baby blue to ice blue to dusty blue!) – a lace detail here, a sparkle there, and a whole lot of cloud-soft tulle.
 If you weren’t thinking of a ‘something blue’ wedding gown before?
 Well, you will be now!

 Holiday!
 Celebrate!
 (You’ll be singing that all day now, sorrynotsorry.)
 Since today actually is a holiday, I thought it would be fun if you and I went on a holiday together – albeit a virtual one.
 I’ve picked one of my favourite destinations too, the glorious isle of Santorini in Greece, which is the inspiration and setting for Julie Vino‘s current collection.
 Sugarcube houses and sapphire seas, plus beautiful gowns, is a winning combination.
 It’s been a couple of years since we discovered Israeli designer Julie Vino, and her collections never fail to impress with their combination of sensual and feminine.
 This one is fit for a Grecian goddess – or just the luckiest of brides.